Opinion | Biden is smart to pursue more than one path on a relief package

 Republicans are howling that using the budget rules — get used to hearing the word “reconciliation” a lot in the coming weeks — would violate the calls for unity that Biden made in his inaugural address.

-They seem to have developed amnesia about the many occasions on which they have used the same procedures to pass tax cuts, starting with Ronald Reagan’s in 1981 and continuing through Donald Trump’s in 2017.
+They seem to have developed amnesia about the many occasions on which they have used the same procedures to pass tax cuts, starting with the budget that allowed President Ronald Reagan to make his in 1981 and continuing through Donald Trump’s in 2017.
 That same year, then-Senate Majority Leader Mitch McConnell (R-Ky.) also employed reconciliation rules in his unsuccessful attempt to replace the Affordable Care Act; it failed because three Republicans joined Democrats to defeat it.

 Hypocrisy, however, is not reason enough to dismiss the 10 senators’ Republican alternative completely out of hand, at least as a starting point for negotiations.